 For Frosties concerned that their beloved chocolate manufacturers are diverting R&D to non-tasty alternatives, Lindt and Nestle are not committed to non-chocolate flavanol products at this time.

-Here’s the full article in Business Week appropriately titled “Taking the Fun Out of Chocolate.”
-(Sorry, you’ll need a subscription to get more than the abstract.)
+We had published a link to the full article in Business Week appropriately titled “Taking the Fun Out of Chocolate” (Sorry, you’ll need a subscription to get more than the abstract.)